kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

     - Every example seemed to route to a different file than `lusts-disadvantages.php`.
 This is most likely intentional to further reduce the chance of detection.
     - I also noticed different content download urls.
 This partially explains why my link 404'd.

 2. Update Wordpress and all plugins.
 This is also a good time to Google search each of your plugins to see if there are any known vulnerabilities.
 I also recommend only using plugins that are popular and thus well vetted.
-If you're extremely concerned about security you can freshly re-install Wordpress to guarantee all your data is secure, or at least as secure as the current version of Wordpress (Also be sure to secure your server first).
-I would wager that is probably overkill for most people.
 Usually attackers take advantage of known Wordpress and popular plugin vulnerabilities and can be very easily thwarted.
 The reason for attacking the core and popular plugins is directly linked to their large distribution.
 In terms of dollars, it's simple, if a hacker can exploit more pages, they can make more money through ads.

 3. Take the website offline for now.
-Now we are going to go through and remove files.
+We are going to go through and remove files.

-    - First lets remove the conditional redirects from the `.htaccess` file.
+    - First, remove the conditional redirects from the `.htaccess` file.
 Specifically, remove the following lines.
     ```{.bash .numberLines startFrom="1"}
     RewriteCond %{HTTP_USER_AGENT} (google|yahoo|msn|aol|bing) [OR]
     RewriteCond %{HTTP_REFERER} (google|yahoo|msn|aol|bing)
     RewriteRule ^(.*)$ lusts-disadvantage.php?$1 [L]
     ```
     - Next remove the `.md5(host)/` directory from the root of the Wordpress installation.
 A sample folder will look like `.00547420a52b40069b82beb76cdce8f7/`.
     - Delete `lusts-disadvantages.php`, or whatever the decoded file name on your server turns out to be.
-It should be the "odd-duck" and easily stand out.
+It should be the "odd-duck" and will stand out.

 4. Reset your FTP/SSH user account credentials.
 It is also recommended to create non-obvious usernames. i.e. don't use `root` or your first name.